richjames0/introduction-to-pyspark/README.md

     - In some cases these aren't errors at all.
 In others they're masking the real errors - look elsewhere in the console / log
 - For some (e.g. running locally and disconnected) use-cases, `HiveContext` is less stable than `SQLContext` (though community generally recommends the former)
 - Distributing Python files to the workers
-    - `--py-files` seems not always to work as expected
+    - `--py-files` and/or `--zip-files` seem not always to work as expected
     - Packaging files and installing on servers (e.g. in bootstrap) seems more reliable
 - Select syntax quirks
     - Use bitwise operators such as `~` on columns